bhatiboiii/Gaction/README.md

-welcome to the page of github action workflows setup
+welcome to the Sample of github action workflows setup

+added work flow